Monday, October 30, 2006

 You have to have faith for this to work on you

-BLOGGER'S NOTE: This appreciation of the 1985 film Fright Night is part of today's Vampire Blog-a-Thon being coordinated by Nathaniel R. at The Film Experience.
-Check there for links to other vampire posts today.
+BLOGGER'S NOTE: This appreciation of the 1985 film Fright Night was originally part of the October 30, 2006 Vampire Blog-a-Thon coordinated by Nathaniel R. at The Film Experience.

 By Edward Copeland

-Sinking my teeth into today's vampire blog-a-thon, I thought I'd give some long overdue appreciation to the best example of a cinematic tale of the undead from the mid-1980s.
+Sinking my teeth into today's vampire blog-a-thon, I thought I'd give long overdue appreciation to the best example of a cinematic tale of the undead from the mid-1980s.
 No, not Joel Schumacher's bore The Lost Boys.
 Not even Kathryn Bigelow's overpraised Near Dark.
 No, for my money the best vampire tale of the mid-1980s was Tom Holland's scary and funny Fright Night from 1985.
-Thanks in no small part to two great performances, Chris Sarandon as Jerry Dandridge, the vampire next door, and an Oscar-worthy turn by Roddy McDowall as a ham B-movie actor reduced to hosting horror flicks on a local TV station who finds himself having to fight vampires.
+Thanks in no small part to two great performances: Chris Sarandon as Jerry Dandridge, the vampire next door, and an Oscar-worthy turn by Roddy McDowall as a ham B-movie actor reduced to hosting horror flicks on local TV who finds himself fighting vampires.
 For real.

 One night while fooling around with Amy in his bedroom, Charley notices the new neighbor, Jerry Dandridge, and his Renfield-esque handyman Billy (Jonathan Stark) carrying what appears to be a coffin into the house.
 Amy, who finally was ready to surrender her virginity to Charley, leaves the house in a huff.
-What Charley saw convinces him to turn voyeur and he happens to catch Jerry in the window of his house about to have a sexual tete-a-tete with a hot naked woman -- something that will grab the attention of most horny teenage boys.
-Only in this case, the penetration that Charley almost witnesses isn't sexual -- it's Jerry's fangs about to plunge into the young woman's neck.
+You would think that a horny teen about to get laid wouldn't have been paying attention to what's going on in the yard next door with a willing woman lying in wait, but all vampire films require some suspension of disbelief.
+What Charley saw convinces him to turn voyeur and while he misses his chance to see Amy nude, he happens to catch Jerry in the window of his house about to have a sexual tête-à-tête with a hot topless woman — something that reignites the libido he so easily abandoned earlier.
+Only in this case, the penetration that Charley almost witnesses isn't sexual — it's Jerry's fangs about to plunge into the young woman's neck.
 Unfortunately, Jerry spots Charley as well and quickly closes the shade before finishing his kill.

-Needless to say, Charley's friends and his mom don't buy Charley's story -- Amy even thinks that it may be a ploy to win her back into his good graces.
+Needless to say, Charley's friends and his mom don't buy Charley's story — Amy even thinks that it may be a ploy to win her back into his good graces.
 Charley doesn't have better luck with the police either, who can't believe they fell for this kid's story about a murder when he's really claiming it's the work of a vampire.
 Jerry, however, knows what Charley saw and that he's a threat.
-Easily finagling an invitation into Charley's house from his man-hungry single mom, Jerry pops in for a visit -- laying the groundwork for his plan to take care of Charley.
-When he arrives later in the night, whistling "Strangers in the Night" no less, he insists to Charley that he doesn't want to kill him and he's going to give him something Jerry didn't have -- a choice.
+Easily finagling an invitation into Charley's house from his man-hungry single mom, Jerry pops in for a visit — laying the groundwork for his plan to take care of Charley.
+When he arrives later that evening, whistling — "Strangers in the Night" no less — he insists to Charley that he doesn't want to kill him and he's going to give him something Jerry didn't have — a choice.
 Charley doesn't agree to stay mum and manages to escape Jerry's murderous intentions and decides to turn to Peter Vincent for help.

-Charley catches the actor on a particularly bad day -- he's just been fired from his TV job because his ratings have dropped.
+Charley catches the actor on a particularly bad day.
+He's just been fired from his TV job because his ratings have dropped.
 As he laments to Charley, kids don't want to watch vampire killers anymore.
 They prefer "watching demented men in ski masks hacking up young virgins."
 Vincent feels sorry for Charley, but he's also convinced that the kid needs psychiatric help.
-When Ed and Amy discover Charley setting up his bedroom for defense and sharping stakes for a planned assault on Jerry's house, they decide to give Peter Vincent another try, hoping he can talk sense into their friend.
-Vincent agrees to help prove to Charley that Jerry isn't a vampire -- for a $500 savings bond.
-The actor and the three teens visit Jerry with the intention of faking a vampire test so that Charley will back off -- only something happens that manages to convince Peter that perhaps Charley is telling the truth.
+When Ed and Amy discover Charley setting up his bedroom for defense and sharpening stakes for a planned assault on Jerry's house, they decide to give Peter Vincent another try, hoping he can talk sense into their friend.
+Vincent agrees to help prove to Charley that Jerry isn't a vampire — for a $500 savings bond.
+The actor and the three teens visit Jerry with the intention of faking a vampire test so that Charley will back off — only something happens that manages to convince Peter that perhaps Charley is telling the truth.

 What also set Fright Night apart from other mid-1980s horror efforts is that it didn't look cheap.
-I'm sure it didn't have that big a budget, but it looks as if it could have with sharp visuals, effects and sets.
+It had an estimated budget of merely $9 million, but it looks as if it was much larger with sharp visuals, effects and sets.
 It also has a great techno score by Brad Fiedel aided by some typical 1980s technopop-type songs that certainly date the film but don't in any way diminish from the film's fun.

-The film also manages to revitalize many cliches, from the redemption of a fallen hero (in the case of Peter Vincent) to brief asides to teen sex comedies and truly modernizing the role of the charismatic vampire through Sarandon's witty and wicked performance.
+The film also manages to revitalize many cliches, from a fallen hero's redemption (in the case of Peter Vincent) to brief asides to teen sex comedies and truly modernizing the role of the charismatic vampire through Sarandon's witty and wicked performance.
 While Ragsdale, Bearse and Geoffreys are serviceable, Fright Night wouldn't work at all if it weren't for Sarandon and McDowall, two old pros who could have phoned it in for a paycheck but who raise the film to the level of a true, if underappreciated, classic of the horror and vampire genres.

-The one question I sought to answer when I decided to select Fright Night for today's vampire blog-a-thon was what happened to Tom Holland.
+The one question I sought to answer when I decided to select Fright Night for today's vampire blog-a-thon (and still have no answer for years later) was what happened to Tom Holland.
 He later wrote and directed the original Child's Play, another film that blended horror and humor, though not nearly as well as Fright Night.
 Since then, most of his credits on IMDb consist of writing and directing many of the TV adaptations of Stephen King works.
 As a sidenote: He had nothing to do with the sequel, Fright Night Part II, which should be avoided at all costs.

 Comments: